 Internships in Santiago are offered during the summer, semester, and yearlong terms.
 Internships are optional and included in your program fees.
 Interns receive up to two credits in the summer or up to three credits in the semester, but no financial compensation.
 Internships count as part of your credit load.
 In addition to professional and academic experience, internships are a great way to immerse yourself in the culture, meet locals, and practice your language skills.
 Students are placed in a Spanish-speaking environment, with high exposure to culture and language.
 Internships fall into the broad categories of education, museums, design and communication, social work/social welfare, human rights, arts administration, non-profits, the environment, and hospitality.

-Past internship placements in Santiago have included:
+Internship placements in Santiago include:

-- El Circo del Mundo*: a non-profit performing arts organization, founded in 1995 with the support of Cirque du Soleil, dedicated to the teaching, professionalization, and promotion of the circus in Chile by providing a training school in circus performance and programming for disadvantaged youth.
+- El Circo del Mundo* - A non-profit performing arts organization, founded in 1995 with the support of Cirque du Soleil, dedicated to the teaching, professionalization, and promotion of the circus in Chile by providing a training school in circus performance and programming for disadvantaged youth.
 Positions include office intern, language tutor/teacher, health/kinesiology/physiotherapy/nutrition, sport science, martial arts, or music/dance/circus.

-- Fundación Pablo Neruda (Pablo Neruda Foundation): foundation whose mission is to promote and preserve the poetic, artistic, and humanist legacy of the poet, to provide greater access to his work in Chile, and to offer a platform to support writers and artists.
+- Fundación Pablo Neruda (Pablo Neruda Foundation) - Foundation whose mission is to promote and preserve the poetic, artistic, and humanist legacy of the poet, to provide greater access to his work in Chile, and to offer a platform to support writers and artists.

-- Súmate: a non-profit organization whose mission is to work with children and at-risk youth to improve their educational and life skills for future employability, working with different age groups to provide tutoring and social support.
+- Súmate - A non-profit organization whose mission is to work with children and at-risk youth to improve their educational and life skills for future employability, working with different age groups to provide tutoring and social support.